calimarkus/JDFlipNumberView/readme.md

 The two main classes are:

 - `JDFlipNumberView`
-  The standard flipNumberView.
-It shows an integer value as flipView.
+  The **Standard FlipNumberView**.
+It shows an integer value as FlipView.
   It has a choosable amount of digits.
 - `JDDateCountdownFlipView`
   __A date countdown.__ Just init with a target date and it will show the remaining days, hours, minutes and seconds until that date.

 ## Usage

-In any case, after installing, you only need to follow some simple steps to get started:
+In any case, after installing, you only need to follow some simple steps to get started.
+Here is a full example usage:

-__Example:__ A 4 digit flipNumberView animating down every second.
+__Example:__ A 4 digit FlipNumberView animating down every second.

-    // create a new flipNumberView
-    JDFlipNumberView *flipNumberView = [[JDFlipNumberView alloc] initWithDigitCount:4];
+    // create a new FlipNumberView, set a value, start an animation JDFlipNumberView *flipNumberView = [[JDFlipNumberView alloc] initWithDigitCount:4];
-    // set the start value
     flipNumberView.value = 1337;
-    // start an animation
     [flipNumberView animateDownWithTimeInterval: 1.0];

-    // add to view hierarchy
+    // add to view hierarchy and resize
     [self.view addSubview: flipNumberView];
-    // set your desired size
     flipNumberView.frame = CGRectMake(20,100,300,100);

 That's it.
 This will display a working, flipping, animating countdown view!